ibm-cloud-docs/transit-gateway/helpful-tips.md

 {: #legacy-gre-connection-considerations}

 * Classic routes are not advertised through a traditional GRE tunnel.
-* Cannot communicate through other GRE tunnels on the same transit gateway.
+* Can't communicate through other GRE tunnels on the same transit gateway.
 * Require a classic connection on the transit gateway before creation.
 As a result, all classic subnets will be advertised to all connections attached to the transit gateway, as well as any other of the connection's subnets on the classic network.

 ## Direct Link connection consideration